nxn128/serverless-query/README.md

 ## Future improvements
 In no particular order:

 * Support unlimited query size (would involve multiple lambda calls and lambda streaming output).
-Interestingly: https://aws.amazon.com/blogs/compute/introducing-aws-lambda-response-streaming/.
+Interestingly: https://aws.amazon.com/blogs/compute/introducing-aws-lambda-response-streaming/ but there are still limits in size per function execution.
 * Syntax highlighting / parsing in the REPL
 * Query "replay", save queries and allow quick re-running (though better UI would likely be a better choice)
 * Report telemetry data out